-Cadiz does deserve the label historic Cadiz, because Cadiz dates back to the 12th century BC so is the oldest continuously inhabited city in the western world with traceable history.
+Cadiz does deserve the label historic Cadiz because Cadiz dates back to the 12th century BC so is the oldest continuously inhabited city in the western world with a traceable history.
 It is a natural harbour taken by Phoenicians, Carthaginians and Romans.
-Cadiz is easy to navigate and walk round, but a long walk if you get lost, see the guide film made for us by Jean Heard.
-It is a destination where the city bus tours might not be required.
+Cadiz is easy to navigate and walk around, but a long walk if you get lost, see the guide film made for us by Jean Heard.
+It is a destination where city bus tours might not be required.

 Go up any street toward the market and adjacent flower market.
-The watch tower is a block or so to the right, the Cathedral is further on to the other coast of this narrow piece of land.
-The puppet museum is left from the port to the City wall, and is inside the walls by the gate – if you walk that way, walking round the coast will take you to the Cathedral and churches, further on is one of two castles which has long been closed but the walk out on the causeway is worth it.
-Cadiz was the home of the Spanish Navy and exploration ships, and boomed in the 16th-century.
+The watchtower is a block or so to the right, the Cathedral is further on to the other coast of this narrow piece of land.
+The puppet museum is left from the port to the City wall, and is inside the walls by the gate – if you walk that way, walking around the coast will take you to the Cathedral and churches, further on is one of two castles which has long been closed but the walkout on the causeway is worth it.
+Cadiz was the home of the Spanish Navy and exploration ships and boomed in the 16th-century.
 It has more than 100 watchtowers, including the Torre Tavira, which gives better views from the top than you would expect standing at the bottom looking at it which is because it is built on high ground.

-The 18th century cathedral (El Nueva) and the view from the top is worth the long climb up its internal stairs, but of the three churches in the square it is the only one with a fee and the others are also amazing.
+The view from the top of the 18th-century cathedral (El Nueva) is worth the long climb up its internal stairs, but of the three churches in the square it is the only one with a fee and the others are also amazing.

 Houses are a mix, some Moorish-style houses with flower-decked balconies above small shops and tapas bars that are very cheap.